 - being open and accountable

 - meeting its legal obligations in relation to equalities

-We will also consider the information we gather from the ARC and Financial Returns including:
+We will also consider the information relating to governance which we gather from the ARC and Financial Returns including:

 - governing body membership